Zoom: Manage Automatic Live Transcription

 Automatic transcription can increase access to your material for people who:

 - are in a loud or public space

 - do not have access to headphones or speakers

 - benefit from hearing and reading content simultaneously

 Note: Auto-generated transcripts are not a replacement for accommodations (changes to an environment based on a person's needs in that environment).
 If students who are deaf, hard of hearing, or have an auditory processing disorder have an accommodation letter from their system campus' Disability Resource Center (DRC), they are eligible for accommodations beyond automatic transcription.
 When an instructor receives such an accommodation letter from a student, or when notified by the DRC, the instructor should be aware that the DRC will arrange for a live captionist to attend scheduled Zoom session(s).
 It is the instructor's responsibility to coordinate necessary access to Zoom with their campus' DRC.

-- Subtitles, which appear at the bottom of the Zoom interface, or
+- Captions, which appear at the bottom of the Zoom interface

 For the best experience, follow these steps to install the Zoom for Meetings desktop application for macOS or Windows, or download Zoom for Android or Zoom for iOS.
 Automatic live transcriptions will work when joining Zoom calls via the Chrome web browser even without the application, but there can be a 20 to 30 second lag between the words being spoken and the text appearing on screen.

-When live transcriptioning occurs, subtitles appear at the bottom of the screen as the speaker talks.
-Subtitles update in real-time to provide accurate context.
-Learn how to manage subtitles and adjust font size.
+Captions appear at the bottom of the screen as the speaker talks.
+Captions update in real-time to provide accurate context.
+Learn how to manage captions and adjust font size.